VeRCYe Documentation

 Technical Details

-The technical implementation details are outlined in he Architecture Section.
-Fore more details check out the code in vercye_ops
+- Library Details: The technical implementation details of the vercye library are outlined in the VeRCYe Architecture Section.
+Fore more details check out the code in

 Development

-Development tipps and best practices are documented under Development Tipps
+Development tips and best practices are documented under Development Tipps